 - Penn Summer Abroad Signature Documents: Review and sign off on any signature documents found in Passport.

-- Copy of your passport: Upload a clear copy of the first two pages (with your picture, personal information, and signature) as a .PDF or .JPG file to Passport.
+- Copy of your passport: Upload a clear copy of the first two pages (with your picture, personal information, and signature) as a .PDF or .JPG file to Canvas.
 Please ensure that all numbers and text are visible in your scan.

 - Program-specific forms: Some programs may require additional forms.
 These may include but are not limited to vendor-specific forms for homestay/housing preferences, additional health information, and additional contracts/waivers.
 These forms can be found on your program-specific Canvas site.